-- Line 2a Enter the beginning date (mm/dd/yy) of the election year. - Line 2b A taxpayer making this election must certify that the average weekly wages of its full-time employees were greater than the lower of the state or local average weekly wages for the taxpayer's industry.
-Check the box certifying that the company meets the requirement.
-The wage certification box should be checked for each year the manufacturer's election is claimed. - Line 2c Check if filing a combined return.
-The combined check box must also be marked on Form 500.
-If an entity is electing to use the manufacturer's alternative method of apportionment and is included in a combined return, then the combined checkbox must be checked.
-Please attach a completed 500A for each entity included in the combined filing that makes the manufacturer's election. - Line 3 Motor carriers: If a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
+- Line 2a Enter the beginning date (mm/dd/yy) of the election year. - Line 2b A taxpayer making this election must certify that the average weekly wage of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of a manufacturing company is at least 90 percent of the base year employment.
+Check the box certifying that the company meets the requirements.
+The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Line 3 Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
 See Instructions for Section B, Line 1. - Line 4 Financial corporations: Check this box if the corporation is a financial corporation.
-Financial corporations must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
-See the instructions for Section B. Line 1 for more information. - Line 5 Construction corporations: Check this box if the corporation is a construction corporation that has elected to report income on the completed contract basis.
+Financial corporations must apportion income based on cost of performance in

+Virginia versus cost of performance everywhere.
+See the instructions for Section B, Line 1 for more information.

+- Line 5 Construction corporations: Check this box if the corporation is a construction corporation that has elected to report income on the completed contract basis.
 Construction corporations that have made this election must apportion income as provided in the instructions for Section B, Line 1. - Line 6 Railway companies: Check this box if the corporation is a railway company.
 Railway companies must determine their net apportionable income by using revenue car miles.
 See the instructions for Section B, Line 1 for more information.